AdaCore/spark2014/lrm/source/mapping-spec.rst

 Circular dependence and elaboration order
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example demonstrates how the SPARK tools locate and disallow circular dependence and elaboration relations.
+This example demonstrates how the Examiner locates and disallows circular dependence and elaboration relations.

-Specifications of package P_05 in SPARK 2005:
+Specification of package P_05 in SPARK 2005:

    .. literalinclude:: ../code/circular_dependence_and_elaboration_order/05/p_05.ads
       :language: ada
       :linenos:

-Specifications of package Q_05 in SPARK 2005:
+Specification of package Q_05 in SPARK 2005:

    .. literalinclude:: ../code/circular_dependence_and_elaboration_order/05/q_05.ads
       :language: ada